ihsn/nada-documentation/src/admin-guide/site-admin.md

 #### Using the API

-Not doable via API.
+This is currently not doable via API.

 ### Reordering the top menu

 #### Using the administrator interface

 To change the order in which the menu items appear in the user interface, proceed as for adding new menu, then click on **Reorder menu**.

 ![](~@imageBase/images/image90.png)

 Drag and drop to position the menu items in the desired order, then click **Update**.

 ![](~@imageBase/images/image91.png)